 The Create Table window will open, check the My table has headers setting is correct, then click OK.

-The style of the cells will change.
+The style of the cells will change to a blue striped format.

-From this Table we need to create four Named Ranges.
-To create a Named Range click Formulas -> Define Name.
+From the Table, we need to create four Named Ranges.

 Named Range 1